rbkhmrcr/zkpcontract/README.md

 To do this in ECC, we're going to have to use some ECC ourselves!
 So I'll make use of [ecsol](https://github.com/jbaylina/ecsol) (thanks jbaylina).

+I think this example is actually going to be very silly because we'll pretty much be proving knowledge of the private key that corresponds to some public key, for a key pair over secp256k1.
+The reason this is silly is because just signing a message from the account corresponding to that key pair also proves this knowledge.
+But I guess this is more fun.